Abdulaziz-nasser/ibn_roshd-Wro/README.md

 * Mission decisions
 * Logging and debugging

-A separate **Arduino-compatible controller** is used for real-time hardware control, including:
+A separate **ESP32-compatible controller** is used for real-time hardware control, including:

 * Drive motor
 * Steering